|To view a slideshow of the 2011 event visit the Conscious CT Gallery.

 777 Hartford Turnpike (Route 30), Vernon, CT

-We estimate that 1600 people attended the Healthfest of 2017.
+We typically welcome 1200-1600 attendees.
 Feedback from exhibitors is that those attending were asking good in-depth questions and wanted to learn and understand their health options.

 The Fair Experience

 Exhibitors: In the exhibit areas are approximately 90 tables in two halls where you can meet regional practitioners, ask questions and pick up literature.
 Areas represented include naturopathy, acupuncture, chiropractic, massage, energy healing, hypnosis, natural childbirth services, woman’s health, life coaching and herbs.
 In a quieter area a massage, vibrational healing or an energy treatment can be experienced.
 There is also a section with local environmental organizations and information.

 Vendors: Vendors offer holistic health books, natural cleaning products, gems and minerals, herbal products, soaps, teas, green products, and gifts.
 Our Café provides a place to rest while having lunch or a beverage.

 Workshops: There are hourly workshops and demonstrations in four classrooms on a wide range of topics throughout both days beginning at 11 a.m. and running through the end of the day on the hour.
 Workshops will be posted as we get closer to the event.
 Four workshops will be running concurrently.
 A fifth classroom will hold a beautiful floor labyrinth that will be open to all to walk.